 Public Transport:

-- Public transportation vehicles, such as buses and trains, may be equipped with panic buttons for drivers or passengers to signal the authorities in case of an emergency, such as a medical crisis or security threat.
+- Public vehicles, such as buses and trains, may be equipped with panic buttons for drivers or passengers to signal the authorities in an emergency, such as a medical crisis or security threat.

 -